AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/change-owner.md

    >
    >1.
 Marketo will create a duplicate lead **only** when the contact is synced to Salesforce.
 In other words, if you use the **[Sync Person to SFDC](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/sync-person-to-sfdc.md)** flow step with `AssignTo=<a lead queue>`, Marketo will create a duplicate lead in Salesforce and assign it to the lead queue.
    >
    >1.
-If you use the **Change Owner** flow step on a contact, Marketo creates a duplicate lead in Salesforce.
+If you use the **[!UICONTROL Change Owner]** flow step on a contact, Marketo creates a duplicate lead in Salesforce.
 To avoid this, use a filter on the 'SFDC Type' field that limits the action to leads only.

    >[!NOTE]
    >